-(Boozer, 1999) consequently, as Cooper and Cohn put it, "It is possible, even likely, that only the most productive teachers choose to apply for an award".
+(Boozer, .1999) consequently, as Cooper and Cohn put it, "It is possible, even likely, that only the most productive teachers choose to apply for an award".
 Therefore, any positive effect of this variable confounds both incentive effects and selection effects.

-2.3 Other factors that affect learner's performance other than teacher's motivation systems.
-Children bear almost seventy percent of the diarrhoea disease burden in Kenya and this is largely attributed to unsafe water and poor sanitation.
+2.3 Other factors that affect learner's performance other than teacher's motivation

-Children and Health -children are very susceptible to environmental health related diseases such as diarrhea and worm infestations due to their under-developed immune
+Children and Health -children are very susceptible to environmental health related diseases such as diarrhea and worm infestations due to their under-developed immune systems.
+Children bear almost seventy percent of the diarrhea disease burden in Kenya and this is largely attributed to unsafe water and poor sanitation.

 School Attendance - in rural Kenya, a significant amount of children's time is spent fetching water for cooking and washing or taking animals' long distances to drink water.
 This has an impact on school attendance.
-Girls and Education -lack of, or inadequate, sanitation in schools, especially toilets, affects girls more than boys due to their special hygiene needs.
-This is especially so for those who have attained the age of puberty, Abagi, O. et al. 1993
+Girls and Education -lack of or inadequate, sanitation in schools, especially toilets, affects girls more than boys due to their special hygiene needs.
+This is especially so for those who have attained the age of puberty, Abagi, O.etal.1993

-Performance at School - improved water supply and sanitation in schools reduces incidences of water-related diseases among pupils.
+Performance at School - improved water supply and 'sanitation in schools reduces incidences of water-related diseases among pupils.
 This translates into regular school attendance and consequently higher academic performance.
 Teachers - may not be willing to accept postings in areas where there is inadequate water and sanitation.

-In Kenya, the primary causes of many childhood illnesses and poor health (diarrhoea, schistosomiasis, trachoma and scabies), are water- and sanitation related.
+In Kenya, the primary causes of many childhood illnesses and poor health (diarrhea, schistosomiasis, trachoma and scabies), are water and sanitation related.
 Children have the right to be as healthy and happy as possible.
 Being clean, healthy and having access to clean water and proper sanitation facilities contributes to a happy and healthy childhood.

 Worm infection, which is one of the main causes of disease in children between five and fourteen years in Kenya, is mainly spread through inadequate water and sanitation e.g. skin and eye infections.
 In families and villages without improved water sources, children have to fetch water from rivers, dams and open wells.
 This exposes them to risk of drowning and injuries.